gmollo/Wiki-Scraping-Tutorial/README.md

     print("Extracted Headers:", headers)
 ```

-Next, collect the remainder of the data and form the DataFrame using the headers as the column labels.
+Next, collect the remainder of the data.
+This method exhausts the remainder of 'tr' elements in the html tree that are subsetted into the table, reading consecutive lists of data into a 2d list which comprises the data.

 ```python
     data = []